pivotal/docs-tap/tanzu-build-service/dependencies.hbs.md

 ## <a id="bionic-vs-jammy"></a> Bionic and Jammy stacks

 Tanzu Application Platform v1.3 supports Ubuntu v22.04 (Jammy) based builds.
-Ubuntu v18.04 (Bionic) reaches end of life in April 2023.
+Ubuntu Bionic will stop receiving support in April 2023.
-VMware recommends that you migrate builds in advance.
+VMware recommends that you migrate builds to Jammy.

 For more information, see the [Tanzu Buildpacks documentation](https://docs.vmware.com/en/VMware-Tanzu-Buildpacks/services/tanzu-buildpacks/GUID-stacks.html#upgrading-stack-for-apps#buildpack-support-for-stacks). <!-- I can't find this section in the buildpack docs -->